brafdlog/caspion/README.md

     - In YNAB go to `Account settings -> Developer settings`
     - Click on `New Token` and `generate`
     - On the top of the screen you will see the full token (the token with XXXX in it is not the full one).
-    - Save this token in the YNAB settings in the app and save.
+    - Save this token in the YNAB settings in the app.
 - Set your **YNAB budget id**
     - Find your YNAB budget id by going into your budget and taking it from the url: `https://app.youneedabudget.com/XXXXXX-XXXXXX-XXXXXX-XXXXX/budget`
     - Set this budget id in the YNAB settings and save.
-- Collect ynab account details by running `yarn print-ynab-account-data`.
-This will log among others the following:
-    - **YNAB account ids**
-        - Each account you created in YNAB has an id.
-We need those ids in order to match each transaction from a financial institution to the correct account in YNAB
-        - We will need these ids to set up the matching between financial account number to the corresponding ynab account id.
+- Fill the table containing account number to ynab account id mapping
-    - **Financial institutions account numbers**
-        - These are the account numbers in the banks/credit card companies you added
-- For each financial account number from a previous step, find the corresponding ynab account and add it to the table in the ynab settings.
+    - For each account you want to track add another row to the table
+    - To get the `ynab account id` of the account navigate to that account in ynab and get the account id from the url: `https://app.youneedabudget.com/akfkmksdcscd/accounts/XXXXXXXX-XXXX-XXXX-XXXX-XXXX`
+    - The `account number` could be the credit card number, or the bank account number.
+To be sure, you can run the app so it exports transactions to a CSV and get the account number from there.
 - **Click on Save to save the configuration**

-### Building for production
-- Run `yarn build`

 #### Disclaimer